Does an Other Than Honorable Discharge Show Up in a Background Check?

 Generally, individuals with an OTH discharge are not permitted to re-enlist in the military and likely have trouble obtaining government or security clearance jobs.2

-Can You Get A Job With Other Than Honorable Discharge?
+Can You Get a Job With Other Than Honorable Discharge?

 It is quite possible to get a job with an Other Than Honorable discharge.
 Employers for civilian jobs are barred from asking about discharge reasons, and the background check should produce the DD-214 without disclosing discharge status.
 Therefore, most candidates for civilian jobs will not be impacted by an OTH.